Transport-Environment/atm_and_contrail_avoidance/README.md

 * Global aviation emissions inventory based on ADS-B (GAIA) for 2019

 It draws on the following datasets.
-* Contrails simulations kindly provided by the Imperial College London
+* Contrails simulations using CoCiP based on Spire ADS-B data kindly provided by the Imperial College London
     - Flight-by-flight information for European arrivals and departures for the year 2019 based on ![Teoh et al. 2024](https://acp.copernicus.org/articles/24/6071/2024/)
     - Gridded contrail simulation outputs (0.25 deg x 0.25 deg spatial resolution, 1h temporal resolution) for the year 2019 based on ![Teoh et al. 2024](https://acp.copernicus.org/articles/24/6071/2024/), re-run by ICL with an updated version of pycontrails (v0.54.8), not accounting for vPM activation
 * The high-resolution Global Aviation emissions Inventory based on ADS-B (![GAIA](https://zenodo.org/records/8369829)) for 2019 - 2021: High-resolution gridded outputs for 2019 (Full Year)